Exam Info

 Core Exam Preparation

-NASPA's online, self-paced resource hub features a library of resources to help you prepare for the Core exam, including information about the Student Affairs Educator Certification domains, exam prep webinar recordings and materials, the opportunity to join a self-guided study group, and information about the experience of taking the online exam.
+Self-Guided Study: NASPA's online, self-paced resource hub features a library of resources to help you prepare for the Core exam, including information about the Student Affairs Educator Certification domains, exam prep webinar recordings, and the opportunity to join a self-guided study group.
+This resource is free to members of Consortium founding partner associations (ACUHO-I, ACUI, AFA, ASCA, NACA, NASPA, and NIRSA).

 Campus Housing and Residential Life Exam Preparation

 ACUHO-I offers virtual preparation programs for the CSAEd-HRL exam.
-The first iteration of the preparation program will be offered at no charge and will only be open to ACUHO-I members.
+The first iteration will be offered at no charge and will only be open to ACUHO-I members.
 There will be four synchronous meetings during spring 2024 and additional study circles based on specific topics and domains.

 Campus Recreation Exam Preparation